 - Allow them some “worry time” – I did this with my daughter and it was really great.
 Give your child 15 minutes to discuss their worries and write them down.
 We used a ‘worry box’ that she decorated and keeps in her room, and she would write her worries down on paper; for example, when she had a wobbly tooth, she was scared that it would fall out and she would swallow it during the night.
 She wrote this down, popped it in her worry box and then later when that tooth did fall out, and she didn’t swallow it, it was a really helpful and concrete lesson to show her that often, our worries never manifest themselves in reality.
 Let your child write whatever they want down for their worry box and when the time is up, close it and try to ‘switch off’ from worries for the day.

 - Be supportive and seek help when needed: Anxiety is a really terrible feeling, so be patient with your little ones and with yourself.
+As a parent, you also to need to calm yourself for your kids.
+The best way to do is by opting for CBD nugs which you can use conveniently.
 Take it day by day, hour by hour if you need to, and remember that sometimes there’s only so much you can do before you need to seek the advice of a professional.
 Getting onto this as soon as you can is great, because little brains are much more malleable and open to change.

 Do you have an anxious child?
 Do you have any extra tips to share with those of us with anxious children?